Oneflow-Inc/OneFlow-Benchmark/README.md

 ## Introduction
 This repository provides OneFlow deep learning benchmark examples for CV, CTR and NLP, and more models are on the way and will be provided here when ready.

 The code of this repository is synchronized with the master branch of oneflow by default.
-Please install **nightly** oneflow.
+Please install [nightly release of OneFlow](https://github.com/Oneflow-Inc/oneflow/blob/master/README.md#install-with-pip-package).

 ## [Convolutional Networks](./Classification/cnns) for Computer Vision Classification
 - [ResNet-50](./Classification/cnns)